ansys/pymeilisearch/doc/source/user-guide/index.rst

-User Guide
+User guide
 ==========

 Introduction
 ------------

 The `pymeilisearch` CLI tool is designed to help you scrape and upload documentation files or websites to MeiliSearch.
-This user guide will walk you through the steps of using the CLI tool effectively.
+This user guide includes the steps of using the CLI tool effectively.

 Installation
 ------------